molecule/molecule.github.io/_post/nsf-grfp-application-advice.md

 - My first sentence: "I don't recall feeling nervous about my decision to drop out of college and go to clown school."
 My advisor really wanted me to take this out because it starts off w/ something "negative".
 I kept it in because I kept getting feedback that it blew people away when they read it, and they wanted to keep reading.
 Plus, I knew I had enough "regular" accomplishments (publications, graduated from a good school, know how to write w/ language of academia, etc) to assuage any concerns that I'm just a kooky nut.

 #### Research Proposal
+- Part of what you're showing off is your ability to scope research.
+The scope in this case is 3 years.
+Make it seem like it's feasible in this time-frame.
+Longer vision can go into Broader Impacts.
+- Reviewers look at proposal as evidence that you have research ability, can think clearly, can communiate clearly, shows your potential.
+Choose a topic that allows you to demonstrate that.
-- Purpose of proposal: keep reviewer awake, clear, consistent, etc.
+- Sub-goals of proposal: keep reviewer awake, be clear, be consistent, etc.
+- Research Statement is about future, can mention current projects as sign that you're already capable, and have access to resources (people, tools, skills, methods, etc.)
 - Tell them what you want to study, why it's important.
 Reviewers may know nothing about this topic.
 Tell people what's known so far, in a way that makes your reviewers feel intelligent.
 They'll like you and rate you higher.
-- Reviewers look at proposal as evidence that you have research ability, can think clearly, can communiate clearly, shows your potential.
-Choose a topic that allows you to demonstrate that.
 - Don't change your mind thru the proposal - write it down clearly and define it.
 Be consistent.
 Review what you've said you're doing, to make sure it is consistent.
 - At most 3 sentences of background before you get to what you're doing in your research proposal.
 - Include publications/references as relevant.